ug32-C9/Velonix-UI-Library/README.md

 # Velonix UI Library

-**Velonix UI Library** is a modular Roblox GUI framework designed for developers who want fast, functional, and stylish UI for their games or scripts.
+**Velonix UI Library** is a modular Roblox GUI framework designed for developers who want fast, functional, and stylish UI for their scripts.
 It provides a simple API to build tabbed interfaces, buttons, toggles, sliders, dropdowns, and more.

 ---